Triangulated categories of relative 1-motives: Motivic -structures

-We fix a (noetherian, finite dimensional) base scheme $S$ for the rest of this section.
-We want to define $t$-structures by generators and relations, using the following result of Morel.
-We use the notations on generated subcategories of triangulated categories from the conventions section.
+We fix a (noetherian, finite-dimensional) base scheme $S$ for the rest of this section.
+We want to define $t$-structures by generators and relations.
+This is possible in the context of compactly generated triangulated categories.